Found! An ‘Inviting’ Invitation

 Over the years BidWrite has written and presented a number of times about this seemingly oxymoronic concept (ie ‘buying’ people also ‘selling’).

-In our view, procurement’s rise as a sales organisation is founded in a number of principles:
+Procurement’s rise as a sales organisation is founded in a number of principles:

 - The emergence of procurement as a profession meaning that selling type soft skills are part of the practitioner’s toolkit, just like any other profession